-Welcoming Our New Justice, Equity, Diversity & Inclusion Staff: Bryan Jackson and Maati Wafford
+Welcoming Our New Justice, Equity, Diversity, & Inclusion Staff Person: Maati Wafford

 OCTOBER 26, 2020—Two years ago, the American Montessori Society Board of Directors voted to make inclusion and equity a strategic priority of our organization.
 With this in mind, we were thrilled to recently receive a major grant to support our efforts in this area.

-Through these funds, we now welcome two new members to our staff.
-Both will embark on initiatives also made possible by the grant, such as developing content, materials, and resources designed to interrupt bias, dismantle oppressive systems, and elevate marginalized voices in the AMS and wider Montessori communities.
+Through these funds, we now welcome our newest member to our staff.
+She will embark on initiatives also made possible by the grant, such as developing content, materials, and resources designed to interrupt bias, dismantle oppressive systems, and elevate marginalized voices in the AMS and wider Montessori communities.

 Meet Maati Wafford